chasoft/docs.chasoft.net/docs/ari/guides/styling-and-layout.md

 const selectedColorsPreset = blue
 ```

-To make Ari simple, we just have a short set of colors as demonstrated below.
+To make Ari simple, we just have a short set of colors, as demonstrated below.

 ```ts
 const darkPurple = {